 Here are some key differences:

-prices: security is issued at a fixed price in the primary market, while in the secondary market, the price of security varies according to supply and demand;
+• prices: companies issue security at a fixed price in the primary market, while in the secondary market, the price of security varies according to supply and demand;

-place of purchase: in the primary market, security can be purchased directly by the company, while in the secondary, investors buy and sell the securities to each other on dedicated platforms;
+• place of purchase: in the primary market, investors can purchase security directly from the company, while in the secondary market, investors buy and sell the securities to each other on dedicated platforms;

 Conclusion